Bali Ecovillage Tour

 Day 1 – Welcome to Bali!

-Day 3 – Green Architecture & Innovation
+Day 3 – Sibang Ecovillage & Exceptional Green School

-Day 5 – Into the Highlands
+Day 4 – Into the Highlands of Bali’s Heritage and Culture

-Day 6 – Waterfalls & Wisdom
+Day 5 – Waterfalls & Wisdom

-Arrive in Pemuteran for a powerful visit to a turtle rehabilitation center and a conversation on local marine conservation.
+Connect with the land at Aling-Aling waterfalls and arrive in Pemuteran for a powerful visit to a turtle rehabilitation center and a conversation on local marine conservation.
+Discover the innovative Biorock reef restoration project and see how technology and community effort are bringing coral reefs back to life.

 Day 9 – Reflection & Celebration